dgsergio/twifake/README.md

   - [ ] add author to the header with the Z icon
   - [ ] add Community to the header showing all users
   - [ ] light/ dark mode
+  - [ ] make private roots
-  - [ ] move getLoggedUser to the reducer in usersslice?
+  - [ ] signinmodal & signupmodal too similar, maybe join in one